Chizzyhub/pdsnd_github/README.md

 ### Date created
-This projectwas created on the 5th of June 2020.
+This project was created on the 5th of June 2020.

 ### Project Title
 US bikeshare project